toak/latex-aiias/README.md

 Warning: you should feel comfortable to explore LateX and invest time first to save time later :) - use it of papers only, it is powerful and it makes sense when it comes to document structure, citing, etc

+Here is a very useful introduction and reference: https://www.overleaf.com/learn

 ## Writing environment

 For a simple usage of LateX use https://www.overleaf.com/ You can use SSO with your aiias.edu account and the free edition should be enough for you.
 Just create a blank project, copy the files from the source folder and start editing it in overleaf!